maquintoch/Inf_142_Team_/README.md

 # Inf_142_Team_
-# :+1: Marco Corrales Cardenas - Group 8 🛐
+# :+1: Marco Corrales Cardenas - Group 8 - Mandatory Assignment 5 🛐
 Connecting server and clients services  by using socket programming in Python